Welcome to the Similkameen Valley

 Rugged.
 Rustic.
 Real.

-Spring temperatures are ideal for outdoor activities there are plenty of Things To Do and Places to Go.
+Spring is ideal for outdoor activities with plenty of Things To Do and Places to Go.
+Be sure to check out our Spring events.
+See you there!

 The Similkameen Valley is the traditional, ancestral, and unceded territory of the Similamix and Smelqmix People.